 Then, in July, President Trump's son admitted to having met a Russian lawyer before the election who promised to reveal damaging material on Hillary Clinton.
 Manafort was reportedly at that meeting.

 The following month, Mr Manafort's spokesman confirmed the FBI had conducted a pre-dawn raid on his Virginia home, seizing files and other material.

 It was later reported that Mr Manafort had been wiretapped by the FBI due to concerns about his links with Moscow.
 The surveillance, granted under a court warrant, is said to have occurred both before and after the election.

-The FBI is leading one of several investigations into alleged Russian interference in last year's US election.
+The FBI was leading one of several investigations into alleged Russian interference in the 2016 US election.